-The school facility includes computer equipped classroom and administrative area.
-Computers are used for class assignments, in-class information resources and cooperative learning tool.
-The learning media is utilized as needed, including, video resources and computer software.
-All required equipment is provided for each program, including computers, medical supplies, manikins.
+The school facility includes computer equipped classroom and lab, library with learning resources, and administrative area.
+Computers are used for class assignments, in-class information resources and cooperative learning tools.
+The learning media is utilized as needed, including video resources and computer software.
+All necessary equipment is provided for each program, as required for the instructional purposes.